antek-drzewiecki/wine_bouncer/README.md

 ### Authentication strategies

 #### Default
 The default strategy uses the `auth:` key in the description options hash to define API method authentication.
-It accepts an array of scopes for authorization.
+It accepts an hash with options.
+Currently the only option is for scopes which is an array of scopes for authorization.
 WineBouncer uses the default Doorkeeper behaviour for scopes.

 Example: